faanross/legehniss_C2/README.md

 ### Gear 1
 - DNS as heartbeat
-- Server->Agent Z-value as state machine (DNS Sandwich)
+- Server->Agent Z-value as state machine (DNS Sandwich), AND/OR
+- Server->Agent non-conventional qClass value provides uint16 (0 - 65535) options
 - Server->Agent data using TXT (Joker ScreenMate)
 - Agent -> Server data via stego/QR uploaded to GH/imgur (TBD)
 Goal of gear 1 is stealth + to determine whether to switch to gear 2 which represents higher degree of risk in exchange for higher degree of operational efficiency.
 Obviously inspired by SUNBURST.